"Embracing our values today… to be a successful part of the world tomorrow!”

 At South Farnborough Junior School, English and the teaching of English is the foundation of our curriculum.
 Our main aim is to ensure every single child becomes primarily literate and progresses in the areas of reading, writing, speaking and listening.

 Central to our English Curriculum, is the determination from every member of staff, that every child will learn to read regardless of background or ability.
 We fully recognise that reading is the most vital skill to improve children's life chances and help them to become a successful part of the world.

 Staff at South Farnborough feel it is seminal to highlight and be aware of the differing groups of learners and vulnerable children in their class.
-Once this information is acquired, teachers can plan and teach personalised English lessons, which focus on the particular needs of each child.
+Once this information is acquired, teachers can plan and teach English lessons which are adapted to meet the needs of each child.
 We recognise that each child has their own starting point upon entry to every year group and progress is measured in line with these starting points to ensure every child can celebrate success.

 In addition to being a daily discrete lesson, English is at the cornerstone of the entire curriculum.
 It is embedded within all our lessons and we strive for a high level of English for all.
 We use a diverse range of high-quality texts which immerse our children in vocabulary-rich learning environments whilst ensuring new curriculum expectations and the progression of skills are met.
 The children at South Farnborough will be exposed to a language heavy, creative, continuous and inclusive English curriculum which will not only enable them to become primary literate, but will also develop a love of reading, creative writing and purposeful speaking and listening.